ctu-mrs/mrs_core_examples/README.md

 * [sweeping_generator](./python/sweeping_generator) - Minimalistic Python Example that generates sweeping path for the UAV

+## Tests

+All the packages contain an example rostest.
+You rostest to make sure your work is replicable and that your code can also work outside of your own installation.

 # Disclaimer

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"